Dedicated Bus Lanes

-Transit Signal Priority (TSP) will be implemented at key intersections along York Road and Loch Raven Boulevard.
+Transit Signal Priority (TSP) has been implemented at key intersections along York Road and Loch Raven Boulevard.
 TSP reduces wait time at traffic signals for transit vehicles by holding green lights longer or shortening red lights to expedite travel through intersections.
 This technology will aid in reducing travel times and improves the overall reliability of the entire bus system.

-Additionally, audible and visual safety alerts will be installed at downtown intersections along Howard Street to alert patrons when a train is approaching.
+Additionally, audible and visual safety alerts have been installed at downtown intersections along Howard Street to alert patrons when a train is approaching.

 The MTA is improving the transfer experience for riders across the system by adding amenities such as Real-Time Information Signs, new bus shelters, improved lighting, more informative bus stop signs, improvements to pedestrian safety, on-street ticket vending machines, bike racks, improved safety, and much more.

-While improvements will vary depending on location, the West Baltimore transfer facility is an example where all of these elements are at one place.
-The West Baltimore transfer facility will include amenities such as shelters, real-time information signs, ticket vending machines, bike racks, CCTV cameras and blue-light phones, carshare access, improved pedestrian crossings, improved lighting, and a custom art installation.
-Providing access to much of the region while making the transfer experience as safe and convenient as possible, the West Baltimore transfer facility will be a great addition to the system.
+While improvements vary depending on location, the West Baltimore transfer facility is an example where all of these elements are at one place.
+The West Baltimore transfer facility includes amenities such as shelters, real-time information signs, ticket vending machines, bike racks, CCTV cameras and blue-light phones, carshare access, improved pedestrian crossings, improved lighting, and a custom art installation.
+Providing access to much of the region while making the transfer experience as safe and convenient as possible, the West Baltimore transfer facility is a great addition to the system.

 Signs, Maps, and Wraps

-In an effort to create a better rider experience by providing information you can use, the MTA will be installing new bus stop signs and distributing new maps.
+In an effort to create a better rider experience by providing information you can use, the MTA has installed new bus stop signs and distributed new maps.
 The goal of new signage is to communicate better information, such as route destinations and frequency, in a clear, easy-to-use fashion at all MTA bus stops.
-Bus vehicles will be wrapped in BaltimoreLink colors that are consistent with our bus stop signs and maps, and all of these elements create a unified and easily-identifiable transit system.
+Bus vehicles have been wrapped in BaltimoreLink colors that are consistent with our bus stop signs and maps, and all of these elements create a unified and easily-identifiable transit system.

 On-Demand and Last Mile Connections